lulia0228/Document_IE/README.md

 # Result
 The train data contains 626 scanned recipts with some labeling errors and the test data contains 347 scanned recipts.

-It takes about 20 seconds for one epoch traing on one GTX1080 GPU.
+It takes about 20 seconds for training a epoch on one GTX1080 GPU.

-My box level prediction on sroie infomation extract task3 is as fllows:
+My box level prediction on sroie infomation extract task3 is as follows:

                            |  precision |  recall  | f1-score
                ————————————|————————————|——————————|——————————